Mechanic · Crash Fairspin originals 13 min read

 • The on-chain transparency proves outcomes are not retroactively manipulated.
 It does not change variance or house edge.

 • The Crash strategy math says no cash-out target beats the house edge regardless of brand.
-The cross-brand walkthrough is at the cash-out math walkthrough.
+The cross-brand walkthrough is at background.

 • If gambling has stopped being fun, Fairspin's on-chain transparency does not change the situation.
 Free, confidential help: GamCare and BeGambleAware.
 The responsible-gambling page lists brand-side limits worth setting.